chrismdp/cardpirates/_posts/2013-08-10-trumping-other-placement-with-a-jack.md

 This trumped both cards: as you cannot replace a lower card with a higher one, once the Jack is exchanged on the island no further exchanges are possible.

-Therefore a Jack is possibly the most powerful card in the game at this point: it's worth the least points, but it can always be exchanged on an island for something else, and it can stop any other higher card taking treasure.
+Therefore a Jack is possibly the most powerful face card in the game.
+It's worth the least points, but it can always be exchanged on an island for something else, and it can stop any other higher card taking treasure.